pilathraj/info/kubernetes/Readme.md

    - base64 encoded format.
 6. **Volumns:**
    -If pod contains my-app container and db container, when pod restart, all the data has been gone, even in the database.
-   - All the presistend data(DB data) or log should available, even pod is restart.
+   - All the presistent data(DB data) or log should available, even pod is restart.
 It resolve use of Volumns component.
+   - Volumns allow you to store the data in your host machine or Remote server.
+   - K8s doesn't manage data persistance -Administrator responsibility to manage the presistance data effectivily.
 8. **StateFulSet:**
 9. **Deloyment:**